 The Yellow Deli generously offers free breakfast to hikers who stay at the hostel.
 Today's breakfast included eggs, rice, toast, and collard greens, and was very delicious.

 As we planned yesterday, Papa Monkey hiked the section between VT 103 and US 4, while Rainbow and I hung out at the hostel.
 It'll be a few days before I get to fill in this section, so I'm not terribly happy about leaving a gap in my hike, but today seems to be a better time to take a zero than later.

 I struck up a conversation with Two-Pack, another thru-hiker who was zeroing there, and as lunchtime approached, we went to the deli for lunch.
-I'd seen her a few times before on the trail, but it turns out we have a slightly more interesting connection than that.
+I'd seen her a few times before on the trail, and found out that she also lives near where I do, but it turns out we have a slightly more interesting connection than that.

-Back in mid-May, after I had injured my leg, Beast and I got a ride into town by "hiker trash" couple Cabana Boy and Dutch Tape, who were at that trailhead to hike up to the Audie Murphy monument.
-They had also just dropped off Two-Pack, who continued north, shortly before we got there.
+Back in mid-May, after I fell on wet rock and injured my leg, Beast and I got a ride into town by "hiker trash" couple Cabana Boy and Dutch Tape, who were at that trailhead to hike up to the Audie Murphy monument.
+It also happened that they had just dropped off Two-Pack at the trailhead, shortly before we got there.